In this ranking, we profile the top 20 best music schools.

 Students with raw talent and a passion for music often have career aspirations of becoming professional performers, whether playing in a symphony or orchestra or composing songs for famous musicians.
 Depending on your needs as a musician and artist, different music schools offer different programs.
 There is no one size fits all when it comes to choosing the right conservatory.
-The schools in this ranking were selected on a variety of reasons, including strength of faculty, educational excellence, reputation with major publications, and affordability.
+The schools in this ranking were selected for a variety of reasons, including the strength of faculty, educational excellence, reputation with major publications, and affordability.

 Top 20 Best Music Schools Methodology

 We looked at over 55 music conservatories and accredited colleges and universities with thriving music schools, as listed by the Center for Educational Statistics (NCES) College Navigator.
 We narrowed our original pool of schools by applying the following criteria: accreditation (regional or national), rankings with U.S. News and World Report (institution and/or art school), and affordability.
 Schools are ranked according to raw affordability.

 Below are the results of our top 20 best music schools.

 University of Southern California is considered one of the best music schools in the country.
 In fact, USC’s Thornton School of Music is ranked among the best music schools in California, as well as the west coast.
 A large number of programs are offered within the following categories: classical performance and composition, contemporary music, and research and scholarly studies.
 Within each of these overarching programs, students may elect majors in anything from arts leadership to jazz studies.
 The university’s music school was founded in 1884, and today is one of the oldest music schools and conservatories.
 Also, the school has received numerous awards and holds existing partnerships with LA Philharmonic, LA Chamber Orchestra, and the GRAMMY Foundation.

 Undergraduate Tuition: $54,568